Advertisement

 Adverse Reactions

-Local Reactions: An increased incidence of postoperative "sore throat" has been reported following endotracheal tube lubrication with lidocaine jelly.
+Local reactions: An increased incidence of postoperative "sore throat" has been reported following endotracheal tube lubrication with lidocaine jelly.

 Drug Interactions

-Lidocaine should be used with caution in patients receiving agents structurally related to local anaesthetics eg, tocainide, since the toxic effects are additive.
 Specific interaction studies with local anaesthetics and class III antiarrhythmic drugs have not been carried out, but caution should be observed.

 Storage

-Do not store above 25°C. Avoid freezing.
+Do not store above 25°C. Do not freeze.

 MIMS Class